10 Rules Behind Amazon’s Success You Can Use on Your Digital Transformation Journey

 Organizations want to innovate, move faster, operate better, break down bureaucracy, build new business models, and incorporate digital capabilities in everything they do but many don’t know where to start and how exactly make those goals a reality.

-I believe Amazon offers a great example for companies to follow along their digitization journey.
+I believe Amazon offers a great example for companies to follow along their digitization transformation journey.
 Why?
 Because Jeff Bezo’s company not only continues to grow, it still innovates, experiments, makes big bets, pioneers new business models, demonstrates the advantages of scale, and, yes, even reports profitability.

-Here are ten rules guiding Amazon’s success that you can use as you implement digitization across your business, which also highlights what I’ve been hearing from leaders in all sorts of organizations bring about change spanning Internet of Things, Cloud Computing and Machine Learning.
+Here are ten rules guiding Amazon’s digital transformation success that you can use as you implement digitization across your business, which also highlights what I’ve been hearing from leaders in all sorts of organizations bring about change spanning Internet of Things, Cloud Computing and Machine Learning.

 Create obsession about customers and about the right results